esa/nanosat-mo-framework/docs/source/quickstart.rst

 *Please note:* warnings are completely natural and the errors concerning missing module descriptors during Javadoc generation are to be expected and non breaking.

 **Congratulations!** You have completed the first step to develop cubesat software with the NMF.
-You should take a look at the SDK chapter next!
+You should take a look at the :doc:`sdk` chapter next!

-:doc:`sdk`